The 3-Minute Process

 1. Create an Account

-Sign up for a free account on the Agent.so platform to gain access to Barry and other digital characters.
+Sign up for a free account on the Agent.so platform to gain access to Arthur and other digital characters.

-Choose Barry as your forensic scientist from the ever-growing list of 253 agents available on the platform.
+Choose Arthur as your philosopher from the ever-growing list of 253 agents available on the platform.

 3. Start Chatting